jmondo/scala-learnings/README.md

 # Scala Learnings

 I'm reading 7 Languages in 7 Weeks.
-I created this stuff from day 3: Scala.
+I created this stuff from Week 3: Scala.